tkapatos/eustories/README.md

 [leaflet]: https://leafletjs.com/
 [definitelytyped]: https://definitelytyped.org/

-## externalize the url for the web service call
+## Things to do
-## display the modules in the corresponding prime-ng table
+externalize the url for the web service call display the modules in the corresponding prime-ng table